microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 	- **Create** a security user "BACKUPTEST".
 	- **Take** a backup (using azacsnap).
 Give a prefix "UseThisBackupTest" and note down the creation time stamp.
 	- **Delete** the security user BACKUPTEST "accidently" - Oops!
 	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest".
-This involves reverting the data volume to an earlier snapshot.
+This involves reverting only the data volume to an earlier snapshot and using HANA's restore option: Recover the database to a specific data backup (snapshot) and without the backup catalog

 3. Disaster Recovery
 	- **Assess** the disaster recovery requirements:
+		- DR region is chosen as US East.
 		- RPO < 30 min, RTO < 4 hrs.
 		- Inter-region DR using storage replication capabilities
-	- **Set up** ANF storage replication (CRR) to meet the RPO
+	- **Set up** ANF storage replication (CRR) to meet the RPO.
+This also requires creating the ANF account and the replicating volumes in the "standard" performance tier storage pool at the DR region.
-	- **Create** a security user "DRTEST" on the Production instance in the primary region.
-(This is to validate the replication.)
+	- **Create** a placeholder file (touch filename) under the data volume (/hana/data/<SID>/mnt00001/) and note down the timestamp.
+Optionally, you can also create a security user "DRTEST" in HANA, but note that The application-level validation is out of scope for this challenge
-	- **Take** a backup (using azacsnap).
-Give a prefix "UseThisAtDR" and note down the creation time stamp
+	- **Take** a backup (using azacsnap) of data and log backups volumes.
+Give a prefix "UseThisAtDR" and note down the creation time stamp.
-	- **Execute** the DR by:
+	- **Execute** the DR:
-		- Wait until the replication is Healthy, Mirrored and Idle
+		- By first waiting until the replication is Healthy, Mirrored and Idle.
-		- Shut down the Production HANA instance (**Stop** VM) at the primary region
+		- **Simulate** the DR by shutting down the environment (Stop SAP, HANA and then the VMs)
-		- **Stop** or leave the Production HANA instance down at the DR region down
+		- **Break** and **delete** the replication.
+Use the "UseThisAtDR" snapshot to revert the data and log backup volumes.
+		- **Change** the performance tier of the volumes from standard to premium.
-		- **Break** the replication and **swap** the necessary volume for the Production HANA instance at the DR region.
-Use snap revert to "UseThisAtDR" snapshot.
+		- **Assess** and discuss the remaining steps required for business continuity at the DR site.
-		- **Start** HANA recovery (point in time) at the DR region for the Production HANA instance
-		- **Validate** the existence of "DRTEST" user.
+	- **Optionally**, you can set another HANA instance at the DR site, and use these replicated volumes to perform the recovery.
+Validate that your data is available, both the placeholder file and the security user.
+You can then install the SAP application on top of it to finish the technical recocovery of the environment.

 ---